walshbr/introduction-to-text-analysis/close_reading/close_reading.md

 At one level, this work is giving an account of how Louis XV and the Countess du Barry began their liaison.
 But these sentences also have an implicit message: the king's sexual desire for women was natural and indeed necessary to his well-being.
 This view that the king needed to have a mistress for the sake of his health may be surprising to you and it certainly reveals a set of assumptions about extra-marital activity at the time.
 So if we can't take this primary source as an accurate representation of the relationship between du Barry and the king, it does serve as a fascinating window into into the culture of late eighteenth-century France.

-Interrogating a source in this fashion are just one mode of understanding a text.
+Interrogating sources in this fashion is just one mode of understanding a text.
 It relies on the idea that sustained attention to a document will allow you to understand new things about it.
 This same approach can be applied to virtually any object of study, be they books, films, music, or ideas themselves.
+Our primary motivation in this book, then, is how the process can be changed with the introduction of technology.
 You might start by asking a series of questions about how close reading might interact with digital tools.

 Can we still read closely if the computer is doing the reading for us?